Mariliad/MSc-thesis2016/README.md

 ## Similarity of topics

-`compare_FPs_topics.py`: in order to calculate the similarity of the topics between the two regions (per FP), we calculate the JSD for each pair of topics and save the results in a CSV file (in the `compared_FPs` folder).
+`compare_FPs_topics.py`: in order to calculate the similarity of the topics between the two regions (per FP), we calculate the [JSD](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence) for each pair of topics and save the results in a CSV file (in the `compared_FPs` folder).

+To run the code:

+python compare_FPs_topics.py FP_name

+where `FP_name` is one of the following: FP4, FP5, FP6, FP7, H2020.

+Python 2.7.12